foxhound87/mobx-react-form/docs/fields/defining-flat-fields/separated-properties.md

 Validation properties `rules` (DVR) and `validators` (VJF) can be defined as well.

-You can eventuallu define the `fields` property as a fields `structure`.
+You can eventually define the `fields` property as a fields `structure`.

 <br>